 Weekly Performance vs QB 1, QB 12, QB 24

-Patrick Mahomes's percentile rank in each category, among QB with more than 50 fantasy points.
+Patrick Mahomes II's percentile rank in each category, among QB with more than 50 fantasy points.

 Recent Game Summaries

 2019 Week 19 vs HOU (23 / 35 / 321 / 5 / 0 pass, 7 / 53 / 0 rush)